-Cheapest Car Insurance Companies in Georgia for Seniors
+Average Car Insurance Rates for Seniors

 While the majority of seniors are competent and safe drivers, Georgia auto insurance companies sometimes charge this demographic higher rates.
 Factors such as the driver’s age, the type of car they drive, the amount of driving done and their driving record all affect senior auto insurance rates.
 The following table showcases what seniors in Georgia can expect to pay for car insurance.

-Cheapest Car Insurance for Students
+Average Car Insurance Rates for Students

 Georgia uses a graduated driver's license program for drivers aged 18 and younger.
 The Teenage and Adult Driving Responsibility Act (TADRA) was passed in response to the high number of fatal vehicle crashes involving young drivers in Georgia.
 The program provides a way for teens to gain experience driving under the safest conditions and avoiding high-risk situations.